John S. McCain III

 See the glossary for specifics about each of these terms.

-Using ECR can help to prevent future conflict when there are differing views about an issue.
+Using ECCR can help to prevent future conflict when there are differing views about an issue.
 You've heard the saying, "Two heads are better than one"?
 Bringing all the stakeholders together to talk through the issues and understand the different perspectives can lead to better informed decisions and actions.
 Also, solutions that have broad support tend to be more durable than those that don't.

-Does ECR really work?
+Does ECCR really work?

 What are the benefits of investing in collaboration and conflict resolution?